 - Remove from the grill and rest for 10 to 15 minutes, covered with foil, before carving into thin slices and serving.

-- Whisk to combine both plain flour, potato starch and salt in a large bowl.
+- Whisk to combine the plain flour, potato starch, xanthan gum, baking powder and salt in a large bowl.

 - Make a well in the middle and add 150ml of boiling water, olive oil and vanilla extract, mixing thoroughly with a wooden spoon.